 Fire flow demands are typically determined in accordance with the Fire Underwriters Survey's Water Supply for Public fire Protection guideline (2020).
 FUS calculations are based on the types of building, floor area, number of storeys, construction class, occupancy class and exposure factor.
 At this time, there is not enough information about the building construction details to complete FUS calculations.

-As such, the following required fire flow were assumed:
+As agreed with DSEL, the following required fire flow were assumed:

-- Park: 167 L/s

-- Single family: 167 L/s
+- Park: 167 L/s - Residential (all dwelling types): 167 L/s

-- Multi-family/medium density: 217 L/s